 15) Instagram Stories

 I LOVE Instagram stories.
-I don't use them nearly as much as I want to (so, watch this space!) but I watch other people's stories pretty much EVERY DAY.
+I don't use them much myself because Instagram isn't a core channel for my marketing strategy - but I watch other people's stories pretty much EVERY DAY.

 Instagram stories are a fantastic tool to both promote what you're working on but also to give your audience a great insight into a more personal side of you.
 Let people in to see what goes on 'back stage' and see how it helps them to connect with you!